Highlights of Tamil Nadu and Kerala

 Overnight in Kumarakom.

-Arrival in Alleppy and transfer to the houseboat, rest of the day dedicated to relaxation.
+Arrival and transfer to houseboat; rest of the day at leisure.

 Day 13 - Alleppey-Thekkady (128 km, 3 hours 40 minutes)